cansear/Blogger/_posts/2017-07-07-my-first-post.md

 ---
-excerpt: "This is my first post [...]"
+excerpt: "This is my first post on GitHub pages."
+categories: test
 ---
 This is my first post on **GitHub Pages**.
 I'm trying to use this repository to record some of my programs.